briuri/advent-of-code/README.md

 * **y18d21**

 In addition to the solutions, this project also contains a simple visualization of the leaderboard JSON (under `src/viz`) that can show the data as a Top 10 Fastest Times list for each puzzle.

+While I am making this source code available for public viewing, I am not releasing it under any sort of software license at this time.